xyliatgithub/IntroInfoSec-2026/README.md

 # EN.650.601 Introduction to Information Security

 This contains the lab assignments for our course.
-Note that old labs may be updated beofre being assigned.
+Note that old labs may be updated before being assigned.